The Pig

 About The Pig

-In Chapel Hill, the verified details for The Pig are direct: it is a casual venue, open Monday through Saturday from 11 AM to 8 PM and closed on Sunday.
+In Chapel Hill, The Pig is a casual venue, open Monday through Saturday from 11 AM to 8 PM and closed on Sunday.
 Plan around those hours and the casual dress code rather than treating it as a dressed-up occasion.

-Because only a limited set of details is verified here, expectations should stay simple.
+Keep expectations simple.
 The Pig is best evaluated as a casual Chapel Hill option with clear daytime-to-evening hours.
 For specific menu items, service format, pricing, reservations, or group arrangements, confirm directly with the venue before making plans.

 Choose it for a low-effort Chapel Hill stop, not a dressed-up dinner

 For a first-timer, the safest expectation is a casual Chapel Hill venue with simple posted hours.
-Do not build the plan around unverified assumptions about menu format, seating, price, or special services.
-Use the confirmed basics: casual dress, Monday-to-Saturday hours, Sunday closure.
+For menu format, seating, price, or special services, check directly with the venue before building a plan.
+Use the basics: casual dress, Monday-to-Saturday hours, Sunday closure.

 Where it sits in the Chapel Hill rotation